How to Deal With Ugly Houses in Your Neighborhood

 How to Get Cash For Ugly Houses (Yes, Even For Referrals!)

 Home referrals made to UHS have led to higher property values in neighborhoods all over Central Ohio.

-With us, the referral process is incredibly straightforward.
+With us, the referral process is very straightforward.
 Referrers just take 30 seconds to let us know whatever info they have on the property in question.
 This can be in the form of a call, a message, or by stopping by our office in Powell.
 If we end up buying a house you refer, we’ll give you $500!